erfan4lx/Telegram-Channel-Reporting/README.md

 # Telergam-Channel-Report-Sender
 Send bulk report spam/copyright/pornography/... to your destination Telegram channel to take it down by Telegram supports

+Commands to use the bot:
+ accs ==> Show your logged in accounts to the bot add ==> Add account to the bot del ==> Delete account from bot
+ Report commands ==> ReportSpam
+                     ReportChild
+                     ReportCopyright
+                     ReportFake
+                     ReportGeoIrrelevant
+                     ReportOther
+                     ReportPornography
+                     ReportViolence

 Contact with me to get the Password of Zip file on :

  Telegram : https://t.me/erfan4lx1